ncorriveau/ncorriveau/README.md

-- 👋 Hi, I’m @ncorriveau
+- 👋 Hi, I’m Nicko!
 - 👀 I’m interested in data/machine learning engineering.
-- 🌱 I’m currently attending Columbia for my MS in Operations Research and focusing on Machine Learning and Analytics.
+- 🌱 I’m currently attending Columbia Engineering pursuing my MS in Operations Research and focusing on Machine Learning and Analytics.
+Outside of school and work, I like to watchs soccer (COYG) and spend time outdoors.
--  I am particularly interested in building ML pipelines and model deployment.
+-I'm particularly interested in collaborating on ML projects around model deployment.
 - 📫 You can reach out to me nc2942@columbia.edu if you'd like to get in touch.

 <!---